eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 * Build an image and flash it onto the IoT DevKit
 * Create an Azure IoT hub and securely connect the IoT DevKit to it
 * Use Azure IoT Explorer to view device telemetry, view properties, and invoke cloud-to-device methods
+* Use VS Code, OpenOCD and GDB to debug the firmware

 ## Prerequistes